activityclub/pointspaced/README.md

 looked like at a certain point in time, and compare that to your leaderboard now, or anyones elses.
 You can [download the app](http://activity.club) and see.

+## Running locally

+You will need nsq, redis, golang.
+There are three main parts to psd:

+1. Input via a queue of async jobs
+2. Input via sync http post
+3. Output via http gets or posts

+So you compile the go code, and run `./pointspaced worker` to start it reading jobs from nsq.
+And in another terminal you run `./pointspaced server` to run the http server.
+Make your own `conf/settings.toml` file from `conf/settings.toml.dist` example and that has ports and hosts for redis, nsq, http.